-RHRA is governed by a nine-person Board of Directors, including four members appointed by the Lieutenant Governor in Council and five members elected through a nomination process by the board.
-The Minister of Seniors Affairs designates a Chair of the Board from among the Directors.
-The board consists of a mix of retirement home industry representatives, consumers, business representatives, government and government organizations.
+RHRA is governed by a nine-person Board of Directors, including four members appointed by the Lieutenant Governor in Council and five members elected through a nomination process by the Board.
+The Minister for Seniors and Accessibility designates a Chair of the Board from among the Directors.
+The Board consists of a mix of retirement home industry representatives, consumers, business representatives, government and government organizations.

 ALEX YUAN – CHAIR Alex founded a successful medical software development company in 1982.
 He holds Bachelor of Science degrees in Biology, in Pharmacy, in Computer Science and in Business Administration.
 Alex has served on boards for numerous non-profit organizations, helping seniors and youth, including serving as vice-chair of Yee Hong Centre for Geriatric Care.
 In 1997, he founded the S’port for Kids charitable foundation.
 Alex was appointed to the Ontario Job and Investment Board and to the Ontario Medical Association as a Cabinet Member of the Ontario Medical Student Bursary Fund Committee.
 He also has served as a Team Richmond Hill Business Ambassador.
 Alex is the recipient of several honours and awards including: Outstanding Business Achievement award from the Ontario Chamber of Commerce, Entrepreneur of the Year Award from the Association of Chinese Canadian Entrepreneurs and the Queen Elizabeth II Jubilee award, among others.
 Alex is currently co-chair of the Toronto Police Chinese Community Consultative Committee.
 Year 1 of Term 2.